romana1234/ada-template-website/website.md

 The way to interpret this figure is the following: when all other predictors take mean values, an increase in movie runtime of 1 standard deviation, leads on average to a decrease of 0.12 of the female share.

-As it was already discovered in previous analyses, for the USA, the female share increases with time.
-The same result has been found using this linear regression.
-Some other intersting results are worth mentioning.
-As the stereotype suggests, love and romance is usually more associated to women than men.
+As was already discovered in previous analyses, for the USA, the female share increases with time.
+The same result was found using this linear regression.
+Some other interesting results are worth mentioning.
+As the stereotype suggests, love and romance are usually more associated with women than men.
 This stereotype is confirmed in this regression: romance movies are predictors of an increase in female share.
-On the other extreme, as the stereotypes go, men a more physical, adventurous and courageous.
+On the other extreme, as the stereotypes go, men are more physical, adventurous and courageous.
 This is again confirmed in the figure above, with action movies being a strong negative predictor of female share.

 ### Conclusion of part 1 (quantitative analysis)

-For most countries and genres, the female share index is slowly increasing, meaning that we are very gently arriving to men and women parity in movies (at least in numbers, even though we are not there yet!).
+For most countries and genres, the female share index is slowly increasing, meaning that we are very gently arriving at men's and women's parity in movies (at least in numbers, even though we are not there yet!).

-The information given in this observational study suggests that men and women with similar careers, play in the same number of movies.
+The information given in this observational study suggests that men and women with similar careers play in the same number of movies.
 However, the analyses performed in this section do not give information about the type of roles the actors/actresses played (main or secondary roles).
 It is possible that in a movie with the same number of women and men cast, actors play dignifying roles whereas women play secondary, more demeaning roles.
-The second part of the data story will explore the qualitative inequalities.
+The second part of the data story then will explore qualitative inequalities.